gutlessCGH/RONBM/README.md

 ![Preview](preview.jpg)

-Icons for 50+ distros are included.
-There are additional, even more minimalist icons for some distros that can be paired with a BTRFS snapshot.
+Large icons for 50+ distros are included.
+There are additional, even more minimalist icons for some distros that can be paired with a Btrfs snapshot.

 ![Icon Preview](icons.jpg)

 ### Installation

 Copy the theme folder to a `themes` directory inside the refind EFI directory (usually `/boot/EFI/refind`)

+**Example**
 >

-	**Example**                                               (right click to open terminal in downloads folder) sudo mkdir /boot/EFI/refind/themes                        (ignore command or error if directory exists) sudo cp -r ./RONBM /boot/EFI/refind/themes/RONBM
+	sudo mkdir /boot/EFI/refind/themes                        (ignore command or error if directory exists) sudo cp -r ./RONBM /boot/EFI/refind/themes/RONBM		  (right click to open terminal in downloads folder)

 Then add `include themes/RONBM/theme.conf` at the end of /boot/EFI/refind/refind.conf
 >